Screwed (2000 film): Reception

-On Rotten Tomatoes, Screwed holds a score of 13% with an average rating of 3.5/10, sampled from 30 reviews.
+On Rotten Tomatoes, Screwed holds a score of 10% with an average rating of 3.5/10, sampled from 30 reviews.
 The consensus reads: "Despite having real comics in the cast, this tedious and painfully unfunny movie desperately needs a screenplay."
 Metacritic gives the film a score of 7 out of 100 based on 13 reviews, indicating "overwhelming dislike".

 During Norm Macdonald's final special, Nothing Special, released on Netflix in May 2022, Chappelle revealed that he "did everything he could" to back out of the movie, as it followed the death of his father, which left him "inconsolable."
-Chappelle said that Macdonald was the only person who could make him laugh at the time, and cites him as one of the funniest and most important people" with whom he's ever worked.
+Chappelle said that Macdonald was the only person who could make him laugh at the time, and cites him as "one of the funniest and most important people" with whom he ever worked.

+The base plot of Screwed was adapted into the 2009 Bollywood film De Dana Dan.